paulcmd/e_commerce/README.md

 ---

 ## Description:
-This is a React application that allows a user to manage their income as well as expenses.
-The user can input the name of income/expense as well as its dollar amount, and then view the balance.
-Expenses are distinguished from income by adding a (-) minus sign before the expense amount.
-This Budget Tracker also uses _LocalStorage_ to store the user's expenses so that they can be viewed again later.
+This is a React E-commerce application that uses Commerce.js, an e-commerce API to manage products, cart and checkout.
+The API provides REST-based methods that help fetch, update and delete products and cart items.
+Checkout allows the user to enter shipping information and once the shipping country is entered, the respective shipping subdivisions and shipping options are pre-populated.
+Payments are handled through React Stripe.js, a thin wrapper around Stripe and Stripe Elements.
+Stripe is a library for building payment flows.
 See the [usage](#usage) or [demonstration](#demonstration) sections for a more detailed explanation on how to use this application.

-This application was created using _ReactJS_, as well as _React Hooks_ (_useState_ and _useEffect_), and LocalStorage.

 ---